bgmartins/gazetteer-access/README.md

 How does it work?
 -----------------

-gazetteer-access uses a [sqlite](https://sqlite.org/index.html) database with the data from the [who's on first gazetteer data](https://geocode.earth/data/whosonfirst/combined/).
+gazetteer_access uses a [sqlite](https://sqlite.org/index.html) database with the data from the [who's on first gazetteer data](https://geocode.earth/data/whosonfirst/combined/).
 The gazetter entries are complemented with population statistics derived from the [Gridded Population of the World](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4) dataset.

 - Geocoding takes placenames as input and returns poligonal boundaries from the matching gazetteer entries, giving preference to highly populated places.